GregoryLi360/DigitRecognizer/README.md

 # DigitRecognizer

-Python demonstration of CNN model recognizing hand drawn digits NN model is pretrained using MNIST dataset and loaded from an h5 file
+Python demonstration of CNN model recognizing hand drawn digits \n NN model is pretrained using MNIST dataset and loaded from an h5 file